Brittdrog/Drogemoller_lab_website/content/authors/djohnson/_index.md

 superuser: false

 # Role/position (add your position)
-role: Danielle Johnson <br> Mitacs-Globalink UK-Canada PhD exchange student
+role: Danielle Johnson <br> Mitacs-Globalink UK-Canada PhD Exchange Student
 #Tier 2 Canadian Research Chair in Pharmacogenomics and Precision Medicine

 # Organizations/Affiliations (add your name and web address, if you have one)